apache/lucene-solr/dev-tools/SolrNightBenchmarks/README.md

          cycle is running.
 (An indicator on top right hand will light up telling the user that currently a fresh benchmark cycle is running.)
 Once the cycle is complete a refresh button will appear on top righ hand corner.
-     * The webapp is deployed automatically when not present.
+     * The webapp is deployed automatically when required.

 ## Known Limitations

      * The current design of this framework does not allow two or more instances of this system running on a single machine TOGETHER.
-For now, please do not run two instances of this system running on the same machine at the same time (one might kill the other).
+For now, please do not run two instances on the same machine at the same time (as one might kill the other).